Surfing Nicaragua / Everything You Need to Know

 When planning your trip to Nicaragua, be sure to take into consideration the high, low, and shoulder seasons.
 Typically, you can expect to pay an additional 25% – 50% when traveling during the high season.

 Like many tropical destinations, the high season coincides with the most travel-friendly weather when it’s dry and sunny.
-What’s considered to be summertime in Nicaragua is from November to mid-May, when it’s not raining.
-The low season (or winter, if you want to look at it that way) is mid-May to October when it’s cooler and wetter.
+What’s considered to be summertime in Nicaragua is from mid-November to April or so, when mostly dry and not raining.
+The low season (or winter, if you want to look at it that way) is around May to mid-November when it’s cooler and wetter.

 LOW SEASON, AKA RAINY SEASON (MAY- NOV)